V-Mokhun/GameHub/README.md

 #### /browse

-On the browse page you can search for games by name.
-You can also filter games by genre, platform, theme, mode and rating.
-You can also sort games by rating and release date.
+On the browse page you can search for games by name, filter by genre, platform, theme, mode and rating, sort by rating and release date.

 [![Browse Screenshot][browse]](https://example.com)